A spatial modeling framework for monitoring surveys with different sampling protocols with a case study for bird abundance in mid-Scandinavia: Results

-Figure S.3 shows high predicted counts from the three models along the eastern coast of Trondheimsfjorden and on the islands of Hitra and Frøya.
-Moreover, there are low counts at areas at higher elevations such as those in the southwest and the north of the study region.
-Figure \ref{postmeanpred} shows that model 2 produces higher counts compared to the other two models along the fjord's coast (dark blue) and lower abundance inland (mainly in the mountains; light brown).
-The differences in predicted counts between model 1 and model 3 are negligible (Figure \ref{postmeanpred}, right panel) compared to those with model 2.\\ \\ This modeling framework allows us to compute the uncertainty of our predictions.
-We assess them by computing the standard error of $Y_1(\textbf{s})+Y_2(\textbf{s})$.
-It is displayed for the whole region in Figure S.2, while the differences in standard error for the area highlighted in Figure \ref{postmeanpred} are shown in Figure \ref{postsdpred}.\\ \\
+Our three models predicted high total bird counts along the eastern coast of Trondheimsfjorden and on the islands of Hitra and Frøya (Fig. S.9) and low counts at higher elevations such as in the mountainous in the southwest and the north of the study region (Fig S.9.).
+Model 2 estimates higher counts compared to the other two models along the fjord's coast (dark blue) and lower abundance inland (mainly in the mountains; light brown; Fig. \ref{postmeanpred}).
+The differences in predicted counts between model 1 and model 3 are smaller (Fig. \ref{postmeanpred}, right panel) compared to those with model 2.
+However, larger predicted counts are produced by model 3 around the island of Linesøya.\\ \\ Our modeling framework allows for computing the uncertainty of our predictions.
+Here, we assess this by computing the standard error of $Y_1(\textbf{s})+Y_2(\textbf{s})$ (see Fig. \ref{postsdpred} for the standard error of the sub-region highlighted in Fig. \ref{postmeanpred}, and see Fig. S.10 for the standard errors across the entire study region).\\ \\

-The standard error of model 2 is higher in the coastal areas along the fjord, which is expected because model 2 predicted higher abundances in these areas than the other two models.
-In most of the areas where models 1 and 3 predicted high counts, larger standard errors are observed, except for a few places where the standard error was similar for the three models.
-Differences in standard error between models 1 and 3 are negligible in most of the surroundings of the fjord.\\ \\ To further explore the meaning and importance of a second GRF, in Figure \ref{postgrfs} we show the posterior mean of $\omega_1(\textbf{s})$ for each model as well as the posterior mean of $\omega_1(\textbf{s})$ for model 3.
-We focus again in the subregion highlighted in Figure \ref{postmeanpred}. \\ \\
+The standard error of model 1 is larger than the other two models in most regions (see brown colors, left and right panels in Fig. \ref{postsdpred}).
+In the zones with higher predicted counts (the coast on the Norwegian Sea and Trondheimsfjorden), model 2 produced predictions with higher uncertainty (dark blue in the central panel), while on the mountains the uncertainty produced by model 3 was larger (light brown in the central panel) As a way to better appreciate the numerical differences between models, we explored the total predicted counts at the 113 sampling sites in Norway by comparing them against the observed counts (Fig. \ref{predcomp}).